NS-unina/Honey-MTD/studio_ryu_mininet/Project/README.md

 **HTTP request redirection**

-Host h13 is the decoy used to simulate *ping redirection*.
+Host h13 is the decoy used to simulate *HTTP Request redirection*.

 First of all from host 13 run the python *SimpleHTTPServer* listening on port 80 in background:
 ```